Sherwood Park Crusaders: History

 The 2000–01 season had a new head coach in Doug Schum and qualified for the playoffs with a 20–29–6–2 record before losing to St. Albert Saints in three games.
 The Crusaders lost only five players going into the 2001–02 season and replaced Schum with head coach Dan Auchenberg.
 The team started slow in the season and then went on a 15-game winning streak to finish third in the North Division.
 Head coach Dan Auchenberg won the AJHL's Coach of the Year for the team's turnaround.
 They then swept their first round playoff series against the Lloydminster Blazers before a losing to the Drayton Valley Thunder in six games.

 The team continued its improvement winning their four of their first five games before returning goaltender, Chris Denman, was injured and the team began trading for and rotating many goaltenders, including female goaltender Shannon Szabados for eight games.
 Szabados, who would later play for the Canadian women's national team for over a decade, earned two shutouts and a 7–1 record.
 The Crusaders finished the season with 43 wins, earning a first place finish in the North Division and the regular season title.
 In the first round of the playoffs, the Bonnyville Pontiacs were swept in four games.
 The playoff format for that season gave the team a second round bye and a 19-day layoff.
 The team then lost to the St. Albert Saints in five games in the division finals.

 In the 2003–04 season, the team lost several of their veteran players, but head coach Auchenberg and goaltender Szabados returned.
 The team finished the season in fourth place in the North Division and were swept out of the playoffs in the first round by Drayton Valley.

+On January 20, 2024, it was announced that the team, along with four other AJHL teams, would join the BCHL in the 2024-2025 season.
+The AJHL responded to the announcement by cancelling most of the five teams' remaining scheduled matches except those between each other.
+It was then decided that the five Alberta-based teams would play out the rest of the 2023-24 season as a separate division under the aegis of the BCHL.